Dublin County (Dáil constituency): 1930 by-election

 A by-election was held on 9 December 1930 to fill the seat in the 6th Dáil which had been left vacant by the death of Cumann na nGaedheal TD Bryan Cooper.
-It was won for Cumann na nGaedheal by Thomas Finlay.

 September 1927 general election

 1927 by-election

 A by-election was held on 14 August 1927 to fill the seat in the 4th Dáil which had been left vacant by the assassination on 10 July of the Minister for Justice, Cumann na nGaedheal TD Kevin O'Higgins.
-The election was won for Cumann na nGaedheal by Gearóid O'Sullivan, who won nearly 70% of the first-preference votes.

 June 1927 general election

 Full figures for counts 5 to 18 are not available.
 Eight candidates lost their deposits (Tench, Morris, Byrne, Brennan, Guinness, McCabe, Rooney and Lynn).

 1926 by-election

-A by-election was held on 18 February 1926 to fill the seat in the 4th Dáil which had been vacated by the death of the independent TD Darrell Figgis.
+A by-election was held on 18 February 1926 to fill the seat in the 4th Dáil which had been vacated by the death of the Independent TD Darrell Figgis.
 It was won by the Labour Party candidate William Norton.
 Norton's win was the first by a Labour Party candidate at any by-election since the establishment of the First Dáil.
 Labour would next win a seat from another party in a by-election 72 years later, when Seán Ryan won the Dublin North by-election in March 1998.